What Is a Community Partner?

 What Does It Mean to Be a Community Partner?

-We send donations of pajamas, books, and resources to our approved Community Partners to distribute to the children, parents, and caregivers in their reach.
+We send donations of pajamas, books, and resources to our approved Community Partners to distribute to the children, parents, educators, and caregivers in their reach.
 We encourage our Community Partners to network with fellow organizations, Pajama Program’s National Office, and local Chapter Presidents to reach as many children and caregivers as possible to provide Good Nights for Good Days.

-- Work with children ages newborn to 18 years
+- Work with children ages newborn to 18 years.

-- Not offer donations for resale
+- Not offer donations for resale, exchange or barter.

-Are you a nonprofit organization serving a qualifying population and interested in partnering with Pajama Program to provide comforting good nights to your community?
-Check out our Local Chapters page to get in touch with a Pajama Program volunteer near your or call the National Office: 212.716.9757.
+Already a Pajama Program Community Partner?
+Check out our Local Chapters page to get in touch with a Pajama Program volunteer near you or call the National Office at 212.716.9757.